Alrobbertz/swxsoc_core/docs/user-guide/cdf_format_guide.rst

 1. Introduction
 ===============

-The :py:class:`~hermes_core.util.schema.HermesDataSchema` class provides an interface to examine the HERMES CDF Format Guide.
+The :py:class:`~swxsoc_core.util.schema.SpaceWeatherDataSchema` class provides an interface to examine the HERMES CDF Format Guide.

 ---------------------